Entropy is Conserved in Hawking Radiation as Tunneling: a Revisit of the Black Hole Information Loss Paradox

 \section{\textbf{Introduction}}

 Since Hawking radiation was first discovered \cite{swh74,swh75}, its inconsistency with quantum theory has been widely debated.
 Within the scenario developed along the original work of Hawking \cite{swh75,swh76}, irrespective of the initial state of the composing matter, it always evolves into a thermal state after collapsing into a black hole.
 Such a picture leads to a paradoxical claim of black hole information loss or the violation of entropy conservation, as different initial states: pure or mixed, evolve into the same final thermal state.
 This directly violates the principle of unitarity for quantum dynamics of an isolated system and brings a serious challenge to the foundations of modern physics.
-The lack of a resolution on this fundamental problem concerning thermodynamics, relativity, quantum mechanics, and cosmology, has attracted considerable attention \cite{BBC}.
-The more recent memory includes the famous betting of several passionate physicists \cite{kip}.
-This problem is now generally known as \textquotedblleft the paradox of black hole information loss\textquotedblright, and is attributed to the semiclassical nature of the treatment for Hawking radiation by some \cite{BBC}.
+The lack of a resolution on this fundamental problem concerning thermodynamics, relativity, quantum mechanics, and cosmology, has attracted considerable attention.
+This problem is now generally known as \textquotedblleft the paradox of black hole information loss\textquotedblright.
 In the past few decades, several methods \cite{swh76,acn87,kw89,jp92,hm04,swh05} have been suggested for resolving this paradox; none has been successful.
 In fact, each failed attempt for a resolution seems to have made the existence of this paradox more serious and attracted more interest, especially after the possibility that information about infallen matter may hide inside the correlations between the Hawking radiation and the internal states of a black hole was ruled out.
 It seems either unitarity or Hawking's semiclassical treatment of radiation must break down \cite{bp07}.